 These uncertainties propagate to the comparison of analogues, but we attempt to use the SFHs to make a qualitative comparison regardless.
 FRA-1 and FRA-2 are both older than RQG, so prominent features in their SFHs should appear $\sim 100 \ \rm{Myr}$ earlier.
 Both galaxies are dominated by a single burst which forms $55\%$ and $60\%$ of the stellar mass respectively, consistent with both RQG runs.
 The absolute masses formed in the bursts of RQG and FRA-1 are therefore comparable when assuming the median value.
 The start and end of star formation appear marginally more gradual in both analogues, but given the coarse binning it is hard to differentiate between this and a more extended burst.
 In FRA-1, $20\%$ of the stellar mass is formed on either side of the burst and FRA-2 forms $25\%$ before, but both are within the RQG uncertainties.
 Interestingly, FRA-2 forms $\lesssim10\%$ of its stellar mass at the end of the burst.
-This suggests that the quiescence mechanisms may take hold more quickly, despite it being less massive.
+This suggests that the quenching mechanisms may take hold more quickly, despite it being less massive.
 It is only a small increase in SFR over the most recent $50 \ \rm{Myr}$ that make it appear less quiescent in Figure~\ref{fig:ssfr_z} and this activity is also responsible for the previously identified emission lines.

 Both FRA-1 and FRA-2 have demonstrated good agreement with the observable properties of RQG and are identified as massive and quiescent.
 In addition, their SFHs are each dominated by a rapidly quenched burst of comparable intensity and duration.
-Despite FRA-2 beginning to form some stars over the most recent $10 \ \rm{Myr}$, these galaxies clearly formed in a very similar way to RQG and we consider both strong analogues.
+Despite FRA-2 being less massive and beginning to form some stars over the most recent $10 \ \rm{Myr}$, these galaxies clearly formed in a very similar way to RQG.
+We therefore consider both strong analogues.
 This confirms that \flares\ can produce RQG-like galaxies, which can now be used to examine the underlying physics.